One unit of credit equals four semester hours.

 GEO 302 Urban Applications of GIS

 Examination of urban infrastructure systems, problems, and environmental concerns from a spatial perspective.
 Urban infrastructure systems include water systems, air pollution concerns, and land issues as well as population migration trends in the form of urban sprawl.
 Case studies of resources in northeastern Illinois and field trips.
 Use of GIS methodology is stressed.
-Prerequisite: GEO 207 or concurrent enrollment or consent of instructor.
-Offered upon request.
+Pre- or corequisite: GEO 207 or consent of instructor.

 GEO 308 Remote Sensing Techniques